rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       contains reference or "description" statements that refer to an I-D, then the I-D is included as an informative reference.

-   o  License -- verify that the document contains the Simplified BSD
-      License in each YANG module or submodule.
+   *  License -- verify that the document contains the Revised BSD License in each YANG module or submodule.
 Some guidelines related to this requirement are described in Section 3.1.
 Make sure that the correct year is used in all copyright dates.
 Use the approved